tdmeye19/DataViz_Final_Project/updates.md

 ## May 2 Beginning of Class

 I added the labels for the player specific expected goals plot.
 I tried to add the hover option, but now the playerplot is not in the tab, and I am not sure where I went wrong.
 I need to figure out how to get that back, while also seeing if the hover option is working or not.

+## May 2 End of Class

+I tried getting the hover option on the plot, but opted for a geom_label instead.
+I also colored by position, so you can see if a team's forwards are scoring, or if more players from the midfield or defense are over-performing their expected values.
+I got some good input from everyone else, and have my introduction to the data set ready for presenting on Wednesday.